by Bill McBride on 4/05/2016 10:08:00 AM

 From the BLS: Job Openings and Labor Turnover Summary

-The number of job openings was little changed at 5.4 million on the last business day of October, the U.S. Bureau of Labor Statistics reported today.
-Hires and separations were little changed at 5.1 million and 4.9 million, respectively.
-Within separations, the quits rate was 1.9 percent for the seventh consecutive month, and the layoffs and discharges rate was 1.2 percent. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.
+The number of job openings was little changed at 5.4 million on the last business day of February, the U.S. Bureau of Labor Statistics reported today.
+Hires increased to 5.4 million while separations were little changed at 5.1 million.
+Within separations, the quits rate was 2.1 percent, and the layoffs and discharges rate was 1.2 percent. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.